 Web Replay leverages an efficient design and the computational power of the cloud to provide a great debugging experience, even on complex web sites like slack, gmail, and facebook.

 Web Replay is built on top of Firefox.
 Its source is available on GitHub and we welcome your feedback and contributions!

 Web Replay is currently undergoing alpha testing.
 Please contact us if you’d like to help test.
-A public beta will be ready by the end of February 2020, and we expect a release by the end of April 2020.
+A public beta will be ready soon.

 We respect your privacy, and minimize the use of your data.
 We do not analyze or process recordings in any way, except to replay them on your behalf.
 We collect and retain session logs and crash reports, which we analyze to fix bugs and improve performance.

 Logs and crash reports are anonymized: they are not associated with the user who made them, and do not contain identifying information about the user or the page being visited.
 We do not share any data externally, and all communication with our servers is encrypted.